katahiromz/mojiben/README.txt

 Thank you for using this program.

-Some characters represent sounds and others represent meanings.
+In Japanese, some characters show sounds, and others show meanings.
+Hiragana and katakana are used to write sounds.
+They're great for beginners!
+Kanji are more complex; they can have more than one sound and more than one meaning.

-Hiragana and katakana represent sounds.
-Kanji can have more than one sound and meaning.
+When you put kanji together, they can form kanji idioms.
+These idioms often can have special meanings that are different from each kanji alone.

-Furthermore, when multiple kanji are combined, they form a kanji idiom, which can have different meanings.
+To really know a character, you should be able to read it, write it, say it, and understand what it means.

-You can say you have mastered a character only once you can read, write, pronounce, and understand it.
+Writing with the correct stroke order helps you write neatly and quickly.
+It may seem small, but stroke order is important; please don't ignore it!

-Correct stroke order trains you to write neatly and get things done efficiently.
-Don't underestimate stroke order.
+Kanji have two main ways to read them:

-Kanji can be read in two ways: on-yomi and kun-yomi.
+- On-yomi: the reading from old Chinese
-Onyomi is a reading style introduced from ancient China.
-Kunyomi is a reading style unique to Japan.
+- Kun-yomi: the reading from Japanese

-It's a good idea to start by studying hiragana and katakana.
+If you're just starting to learn Japanese, it's best to begin with hiragana and katakana.
+They're the foundation of everything else!

 ## Kanji characters